m3sv/PlainUPnP/README.md

 PlainUPnP - intially DroidUPnP - is an UPnP control point application for android.

-I decided to refactor an old project with new technologies and frameworks.

 PlainUPnP discovers your home UPnP device, content provider and renderer.
 It allows you to browse your UPnP content directory, select the media you want to use and allows you to play it on your connected television or any UPnP renderer